 Single-tasking as a team can improve communication, make the team more productive, and improve the quality of work.
 If everyone on the team is multitasking, they’ll be too distracted to deliver their best work.
 Set aside time each day for everyone to be heads down focused on the same project and see what happens to productivity.

 Johanna Lyman is the Founder and CEO of NextGen Orgs.
-She is a Leadership Consultant and Executive Coach with fifteen years of experience in implementing organization wide change strategies for both Fortune 500 companies and Small Business Owners.
+She is a Leadership Consultant and Executive Coach with over fifteen years of experience in implementing organization wide change strategies for both Fortune 500 companies and Small Businesses.

-At NextGen Orgs, they use a combination of unique delivery methods and processes that crack the code on establishing lasting organizational behavior changes in a relatively short period of time.
-Their proprietary and evolutionary system can eliminate months of frustration often associated with developing strong leadership and building a cohesive, collaborative team.
+At NextGen Orgs, we use a combination of unique delivery methods and processes to get results.
+These methods crack the code on establishing lasting organizational behavior changes and do so in a relatively short period of time.
+Our proprietary and evolutionary system can eliminate months of leadership-related frustration.
+Therefore, empowering employees to develop strong leadership and build a cohesive, collaborative team.

 Johanna is a professional speaker, available to speak on a variety of topics related to culture, communication, innovation, and leadership skills.
-She is the Board President for the Bay Area Chapter of Conscious Capitalism and is deeply versed in how to help businesses be a force for good in the world.
+She is the Board President for the Bay Area Chapter of Conscious Capitalism.
+She is deeply versed in how to help businesses have an impact and be a force for good in the world.
 Learn more (URL: https://www.nextgenorgs.com/about/).
 Contact Johanna at email@example.com